BlessedSleepSeeker/Ryuforcement/README.md

 ### Changelog & news

-0.0.1 : Environnement is functionnal, thanks to Gym Retro Look at the git logs !
+0.0.1 : Environnement is functionnal, thanks to Gym Retro Look at the git logs for further details !